CharlieInRain/docs-site/docs/smart-chain/guides/concepts/bsc-gov.md

 ## Workflow

-Please read this [doc](../../../guides/concepts/bsc-gov.md) to learn how to send transactions on Binance Chain
+Please read this [doc](../../../guides/concepts/bsc-gov.md) to learn how to send transactions on BNB Beacon Chain